About Kai-Fella

 Having exhausted the ever-loyal Silas Street Physio community, we realised it was time to look outside of our immediate family and friends.
 It was time to make my dream of 500 workshops in WA a reality.

 In 2023, Kai-Fella funded those 500 workshops, right on track to meet my bold and audacious goal that was set in 2018.
-With support from our local community and beyond, we have reached over 11,000 West Aussies.
-It is our goal to make these workshop available to every young West Australian.

 How you can support